Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 “That’s the game plan for pretty much everything, really,” Daniel told them.
 “You could get away with it with steel because really there’s only one way to do it right.
 You don’t get to…*interpret* chemistry.”

 “Well...”
-Julian had the look of a man who wanted to correct him, “I mean, there’s---”
+Julian had the look of a man who wanted to correct him, “I mean, there’s - ”

 “It all involves finding the right rocks and getting rip-roaringly hot, yes?”

-“Uh...Well, yeah, but---”
+“Uh...Well, yeah, but - ”

 “Which for our purposes is good enough.”
 Daniel shrugged, “I know I’m simplifying it to the point of absurdity, but that’s more or less where we’re playing right now.
 We have to give them *fundamental* nudges.
 We really, really need to stay away from defining their path for them.
 They *have* to do that on their own, at least until they’ve got the basics figured out.”